codesnail/BehavioralCloning/README.md

 ![alt text][image6]
 ![alt text][image7]
+![alt text][image8]

 ### Architecture and Training Documentation

 #### 1. Solution Design
-The approach taken for deriving and designing a model architecture has been discussed above
+The approach taken for deriving and designing a model architecture has been discussed above.

 #### 2. Model Architecture
 Model architecture characteristics and details have been provided above.

-#### 3. creation of the training dataset and training process
+#### 3. Creation of the Training dataset and process
-Training dataset and process have been described above
+Training dataset and process have been discussed above.